 Need some fresh chicken salad sandwich topping ideas?
 Get inspired with greens, bacon, and more.
 Never eat a dull chicken sandwich again.

 Nothing is better than throwing together a chicken salad sandwich for lunch.
-But sometimes, you need a sandwich topping to add a little pizazz.
+But now are you wondering what to put on a chicken salad sandwich to add a little pizazz or to stretch the filling?

 This article will give you tons of ridiculously delicious chicken salad sandwich toppings.
 Try a few and comment below to let me know your favorites.